 Bones of the middle ear

 Just like the person, every ear is different.
 In some ears it is possible to see additional structures that are in the middle ear (the other side of the eardrum).
 This is possible because the eardrum can be quite transparent.
 We’ve already talked about the malleus bone which is almost always visible.
 It is also common to be able to see the incus bone.
 The incus is the second bone in the chain of bones that communicate movement of the eardrum to the inner ear.
-The malleus bone and the incus bone are connected in the top part of the ear.
+The malleus bone and the incus bone are connected at the superior portion of the middle ear.
 It is rare to see the stapes bone because it is so deep to the eardrum.

 Tympanic cavity and Eustachian Tube – Pressure Equalization

-Another feature that is commonly seen is the shadow of the tympanic cavity; this is where the Eustachian tube is located.
+Another feature that is commonly seen in normal ear anatomy is the shadow of the tympanic cavity; this is where the Eustachian tube is located.
 This is in the anterior-inferior portion of the eardrum.
 For the eardrum to vibrate properly from sound waves, the pressure on both sides of the eardrum most be the same.
 This is accomplished by the eustachian tube which connects the middle ear to the posterior nasal cavity.

 Eustachian tube and pressure equalization

 Most of us have had the experience of “popping’ our ears when descending in an ear plane.
 This maneuver is opening the Eustachian tube and allowing the pressure on both sides of the eardrum to equalize.
 The Eustachian tube can become inflamed and unable to “open.”
 This causes ear pain from unequal pressure that can also be a common symptom of acute otitis media.
+The shadow of the opening to the Eustachian tube can often be seen on the tympanic membrane as shown below.
+Here is an example of a damaged tympanic membrane where the Eustachian opening is clearly visible.

 Tympanic cavity shadow behind the eardrum